Complete Guide to Use Spotify with djay Pro Offline

-Install and lunch Macsome Spotify Music Downloader on your computer, and the Spotify app will open at the same time.
-Sign in to Spotify with your account.
+Install and lunch Macsome Spotify Music Downloader on your computer.
+If you choose to download music from the Spotify app, then sign in to Spotify with your account.
 Navigate to Spotify and select tracks or playlists you want to download.
 Then copy and paste the link of the song or playlist to the clipboard.
 Besides, you can also drag and drop songs or playlists from Spotify to Macsome directly.
 Hit "OK".

 Step 2.
 Set the Output Parameters for djay Pro.

-Tap the "Settings" in the top right to customize the output parameters for djay Pro.
+Tap the "Settings" at the lower left corner to customize the output parameters for djay Pro.
 In the Convert Settings panel, you can select MP3 as output format, and change output audio parameters like bit rate or sample rate.
 You can also define the specified output folder as you like.
 Quickly confirm whether you have set up everything correctly, and close the Settings window to make the new settings take effect.